 On the other day, we’ll bird the windswept grasslands on top of the escarpment, which is a world apart from anything else on this tour.
 Cock-tailed Tyrants zip back and forth over the grass, Ochre-breasted Pipits perform cool display flights, and cute grassland specialists like Sharp-tailed Tyrant and Black-masked Finch can usually be found with a bit of searching.
 It’s not unusual to see Giant Anteaters, and Maned Wolf is a possibility as well.
 We’ll reach the top of the waterfall we visited the previous day, which is also a spot to look for Brazilian Merganser.
 If the water level is low enough, we may be able to cross the river and try to flush up some Sickle-winged Nightjars.
 Other birds we have a chance for today include Collared Crescentchest, Gray-backed Tachuri, Rufous-winged Antshrike, and Tawny-headed Swallow.

 Day 18: Onward to Caraça.
-It’s a long drive today, but we’ll stop occasionally for breaks, and arrive in Caraça by mid-afternoon.
+It’s a long drive today, about 6.5 hours total, but we’ll stop occasionally for breaks, and arrive in Caraça by mid-afternoon.
 This is a private nature reserve protected by a Catholic monastery set in impressive mountain scenery.
-We’ll have only one night here, but it will be enough to see the endemic Serra Antwren and target two difficult tapaculos: White-breasted and Rock.
-We’ll also see the bizarre nightly ritual of priests feeding wild Maned Wolves on the church steps.
+We’ll have only one night here, but it will be enough to look for Serra Antwren, White-breasted and Rock Tapaculos, Gray-eyed Greenlet, Black-capped Antwren, and a few other birds.
+We’ll also see the bizarre nightly ritual of priests feeding wild Maned Wolves on the church steps (they usually come in but you may need some patience, and occasionally they stay away).

 Day 19: Caraça and Cipó.
 After a few hours of birding before breakfast, we’ll move on to our last site, the isolated Serra de Cipó.
 In the afternoon we’ll have a first visit to the rocky mountaintops in search of Hyacinth Visorbearer (it’s as good as it sounds!), Cipó Canastero, Cinereous Warbling-Finch, and Pale-throated Pampa-Finch.
-Lower down, there are great spots for the cool Blue Finch and the unique White-banded and White-rumped Tanagers.
+Lower down, there are great spots for the electric Blue Finch and the unique White-banded and White-rumped Tanagers.
 We may also stay out late to look for Least Nighthawk, Spot-tailed Nightjar, and Band-tailed Nightjar.